The quiet eye Method

 Research shows that elite-level performers — whether in golf, basketball, shooting sports or even surgery — exhibit longer and more stable quiet eye durations, allowing their brains to process critical visual and motor information with greater accuracy and calm.

 This method was pioneered by Joan Vickers at the University of Calgary in the 1990s.
-The principle translates into any situation requiring fine motor control under pressure, where directing one’s gaze strategically enhances performance.
+The principle translates to any situation that requires fine motor control under pressure, where directing one’s gaze strategically enhances performance.

 HOW IT WORKS IN GOLF